openvinotoolkit/model_server/demos/face_detection/python/README.md

 python face_detection.py --batch_size 4 --width 600 --height 400 --input_images_dir ../../common/static/images/people --output_dir results
 ```

-The scipt will visualize the inference results on the images saved in the directory `output_dir`.
+The script will visualize the inference results on the images saved in the directory `output_dir`.
 Saved images have the
 following naming convention:

 ```